Chapter 21. Provisioning paid plans

-One of the most popular ways to monetize an API is by defining subscription fees based on usage.
-This section focuses on how to use application plans to provision pricing tiers.
-It’s also possible to apply pricing rules at the account and the service level – these topics are covered in advanced guides.
+One of the most popular ways to monetize an API, either products or backends, is by defining subscription fees based on usage.
+This section focuses on how to use application plans to provision pricing tiers, and how to set up a paid plan.
+It is also possible to apply pricing rules at the account, as well as at the product and backend levels – these topics are covered in advanced guides.

 The first decision to make is how to differentiate between the tiers in your pricing model.
-Will the tiers be driven by volume/usage, API functionality, access to other resources, or a combination?
+The tiers can be driven by volume or usage, API functionality, access to other resources, or a combination of them:

 Once you have decided on your pricing drivers, you must decide whether the tiers will be based on a flat rate subscription, a variable rate, or a one-off upfront charge.
 All three of the pricing drivers above are compatible with the one off, or monthly flat rate subscriptions.
 If you decide your pricing will be based on volume of hits or resource consumption, there will of course be a variable element to your pricing.